Pselae/MCTE_2020_2021/DiskActuator/README.md

-## Power limits on channel flows using the disk actuator theory considering the effect of the free surface.
+## Power limits on channel flows using the disk actuator theory and considering the effect of the free surface.

 **Notebooks:**